-Amir Mohtashemi is a leading specialist in Indian and Islamic art.
+Amir Mohtashemi is a dealer and leading specialist in Indian and Islamic art.
 His experience in this field spans over 25 years and today his advice is sought by private collectors and museums worldwide.

 Amir Mohtashemi Ltd is located on Kensington Church Street in London and showcases Indian and Islamic works of art with a particular interest in cross-cultural material.
 The gallery exhibits a range of items including paintings and miniatures, ceramics, metalwork, furniture, textiles and arms and armour.
 Amir strives to acquire important, rare and interesting objects which have a credible provenance.